muze-nl/jsontag/README.md

 Since the API is identical this just works.
 Use at your own risk however...

-FIXME: JSONTag user JSON.stringify internally.
-So make a referfence to the original stringify function on load.

 ## Reviver extension

 JSON.Parse has a `reviver` parameter, and JSONTag.parse has it too.
 It is fully backwards compatible, but it adds an extra parameter: